daviseford/nana-frame/README.md

 Then use `kiosk.sh` to test.

 ### To get to wireless settings:

 ALT + TAB, go to the ugly terminal, scroll to Network Options

+#### Alternative

+Close the fullscreen slideshow by hitting ALT + FN + F4.

+Click the WiFi icon top right in the toolbar.
+If you can login there, go for it.

+Otherwise, click the Web Browser button on the left side of the toolbar and follow instructions to log in

 ### To quit full-screen slideshow:

 ALT + FN + F4

+###